 - Impairment of Long-Lived Assets The University reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability of these assets is determined by comparing the forecasted undiscounted net cash flows of the operation to which the assets relate to the carrying amount.
 If the operation is determined to be unable to recover the carrying amount of its assets, then assets are written down first, followed by other long-lived assets of the operation to fair value.
 Fair value is determined based on discounted cash flows or appraised values, depending on the nature of the assets.
-For the years ended June 30, 2018 and 2017, there were no impairment losses recognized for long-lived assets. - Assets Held in Trust by Others The University has been designated as beneficiary of several trusts managed by outside foundations.
+For the years ended June 30, 2019 and 2018, there were no impairment losses of significance recognized for long-lived assets. - Assets Held in Trust by Others The University has been designated as beneficiary of several trusts managed by outside foundations.
 Some of these trusts generate income that is distributed to the University on a periodic basis.
-Those trusts are generally invested in marketable securities, real estate, or contracts collateralized by real estate. - Deferred Revenue Certain revenue related to summer and fall courses and programs is deferred and recognized as revenue in the same period expenses are recognized.
-Students are generally billed for courses and programs prior to the start of the course or program. - Asset Retirement Obligations The University recognizes the fair value of a liability for legal obligations associated with asset retirements in the period in which it is incurred, if a reasonable estimate of the fair value of the obligation can be made.
+Those trusts are generally invested in marketable securities, real estate, or contracts collateralized by real estate. - Asset Retirement Obligations The University recognizes the fair value of a liability for legal obligations associated with asset retirements in the period in which it is incurred, if a reasonable estimate of the fair value of the obligation can be made.
 When the liability is initially recorded, the cost of the retirement obligation is capitalized by increasing the carrying value of the related asset.
 Over time, the liability is accreted to its present value each year and the capitalized cost associated with the retirement obligation is depreciated over the useful life of the related asset.
 Upon settlement of the obligation, any difference between the cost to settle the asset retirement obligation and the liability recorded is recognized as a gain or loss in the statement of activities.
 The University reviews its estimates annually and adjusts the recorded liability as needed.